mt-mods/3d_armor/3d_armor/README.md

 ***physics_speed*** - Will increase/decrease the walk speed of the player so they walk faster/slower.
 Done as a fractional so "physics_speed=1.5" will increase speed by 50%.

 ***physics_gravity*** - Will increase/decrease gravity the player experiences so it's higher/lower.
 Done as a fractional so "physics_gravity=1.5" will increase gravity by 50%.

-*need to checl that multiplyer info as i think a 50% increase should 0.5 not 1.5 but this appears to contrdict the MT API...player monoids maybe doing something..or it could be as i entered the value as .5 not 0.5 which has exposed an oddity in the engine*

 *Note: The player physics modifications won't be applied via `set_physics_override` if `player_physics_locked` is set to 1 in the respective player's meta.*